Total steps: 8

 Car park at Whistling Sands, grid ref: SH170293

-From the car park follow the orange way-marker along the path between the toilet cabins, then through a cluster of willow trees.
+From the car park follow the coastal path waymark along the path between the two old toilet cabins, then through a cluster of willow trees.

-There are great views of the Whistling Sands down on your right.
-Locals gave this crescent-shaped beach its name because of the squeak or whistling sound the sand makes underfoot.
+There are great views of Porthor down to your right.
+In English, the beach is often called Whistling Sands because of the squeak or whistling sound the sand makes underfoot.
 Follow the path until you come to a bench and a kissing gate on your left.

 Go through the kissing gate and follow the path that winds along the coastline.
-We're restoring the cliff slopes to your right, using aerial spraying to control bracken and returning to the tradition of grazing this coastline.
+We’ve worked to restore the cliff slopes to your right, using aerial spraying to control bracken and have now returned to the tradition of grazing this coastline with sheep.

 Keep a good lookout here; you might be lucky enough to spot a seal, porpoise or even a dolphin swimming off the coast.

 The two islands down to your right are Dinas Bach ('small stronghold') and Dinas Fawr ('large stronghold').
 Further along the coastline in the distance you'll see the peak of Mynydd Anelog rearing out of the Irish Sea.

 Soon after you pass the first of the islands you come to a kissing gate with another immediately on your left.
 Go through both, following the waymark up a gentle slope.